Stiffpixels/Tech-ion/src/blog/MainFeatured-article.md

   - main
 ---

 Termux is an amazing way to perform simple tasks on the go, like running simple python,java,c,c++ programs.
-It facilitates many on the go features such as spinning up web servers, running linux commands.
+It facilitates many on the go features such as spinning up web servers, running linux commandsshb.